The Boulevard Mall: Anchor spaces

-In October 2017, Sears sold its Boulevard Mall store to a Sansone-affiliated investor group, which leased the space back to Sears to keep the store operational.
+In 2017, Sears sold its store to a Sansone-affiliated investor group, which leased the space back to Sears to keep the store operational.
 The sale allowed for plans to develop the large parking lot surrounding the store, with various possibilities having been discussed, including a hotel.
-Sears closed its store in March 2019, as part of a plan to close 80 stores nationwide.
-In July 2019, Remington Nevada announced plans to redevelop the Sears building and approximately 17 acres of vacant nearby land, at the southeast corner of Maryland Parkway and Desert Inn Road.
-The retail project would consist of a new shopping center addition which would be located next to the Boulevard Mall.
-The new center would be known as The Boulevard Plaza, and would include four new standalone stores which would be located alongside Maryland Parkway.
-New shops would also be built next to the Sears building.
-Construction was to begin in 2020.
+Sears closed its store in March 2019, as part of a plan to close numerous stores nationwide.
+Plans were soon announced to redevelop the building and parking lot as a new retail project, The Boulevard Plaza, although construction never began.
+Instead, the Sears building opened as a UEI College campus in 2020.